Chapter 25: Migration Playbooks

 5. Deploy to preview.
 Test with real Cloudflare infrastructure but without production traffic.
 Verify integrations, latency, and error handling.

 8. Complete cutover.
-When metrics confirm the Worker performs as well or better, route all traffic to Workers.
-Keep Lambda deployed but not receiving traffic.
+When metrics confirm the Worker performs as well or better across all traffic stages, route 100% to Workers.
+Keep Lambda functions deployed but not receiving traffic for rollback.

 9. Decommission.
-After 2-4 weeks of stable operation, delete Lambda functions.
+After two to four weeks of stable operation, delete Lambda functions.
 The cost of maintaining dormant functions is minimal compared to having no rollback option.

 Playbook: Vercel/Netlify to Workers